nikhiltri/nikhiltri.github.io/_projects/2017-02-10-intersections.md

 ---
 image: /images/intersections.jpg
 alt: nikhil and Nenette seated with a large circle of people in a gallery.
-Three large iol paintings hang on the wall behind them.
+Three large oil paintings hang on the wall behind them.
 title: "Intersections: The Gender Box"
 dates: February 2017
 ---